nitlang/nit/contrib/nitcc/README.md

 # nitcc, a parser and lexer generator for Nit

-nitcc is a simple LALR generator for Nit programs.
+nitcc is a simple LR generator for Nit programs.
 It features a small subset of the functionalities of [SableCC] 3 and 4.

   [SableCC]: http://sablecc.org